-Cataracts can be treated by removing the opaque lens and replacing it with an artificial lens implant.
+Cataracts can be treated by removing and replacing the opaque lens with an artificial lens implant.
 This safe and effective operation can be done as an outpatient procedure.
 The improvement in vision is immediate.

 Age-Related Macular Degeneration (AMD)

 Macula is the small central area of the retina, the light-sensitive tissue that lines the back of the eye.
-It is responsible for seeing fine details so that we can read, recognize faces, drive, use a computer etc.
+It is responsible for seeing fine details so that we can read, recognize faces, drive, and use a computer.

 Macular degeneration causes “blind spots” in the central vision; the straight-ahead vision becomes distorted or missing.

 There are two types of AMD.
-Dry AMD develops when there is ageing or thinning of the macula tissue or a build-up of waste material in there.
-The vision loss with this condition is relatively mild and presently there is no treatment.
+Dry AMD develops when there is ageing or thinning of the macula tissue or a build-up of waste material.
+The vision loss with this condition is relatively mild, and presently there is no treatment.

 The more serious type is Wet AMD which occurs when abnormal blood vessels grow underneath the retina.
-These vessels leak blood and fluid which can cause permanent damage to retinal cells.
-Treatment is by injecting a medicine called ranibizumab (Lucentis) into the eye regularly to stop the abnormal blood vessels from growing.
+These vessels leak blood and fluid, which can cause permanent damage to retinal cells.
+Treatment is by regularly injecting a medicine called ranibizumab (Lucentis) into the eye to prevent abnormal blood vessels from growing.

 AMD affects only the central vision.
-It will not cause complete blindness because there is still peripheral vision.
-A person with AMD should get help from a low vision specialist to maximize the use of the remaining useful vision.
+It will not cause complete blindness because there is still a peripheral vision.
+A person with AMD should get help from a low-vision specialist to maximize using the remaining useful vision.

 There are many useful assistive devices and aids which help people with low vision to continue living an independent life.

 Glaucoma is a disease in which rising fluid pressure in the eyeball causes irreversible damage to the optic nerve.